How can milk get into the airway? What can go wrong?

 - Handle the calf gently and pass the tube gently.
 The calf will swallow easily when it is comfortable.
 Do not turn the calf’s nose up of force the tube downward when passing the tube, this creates a more direct line toward the airway.
 Remember the oesophagus is ABOVE the airway (and slightly to the left) so imagine the tube needing to curve over the airway entrance NOT down.

 - Pre-soften the tube in very cold weather, this will help the tube flex around the airway.

-- If you feel resistance when passing the tube, withdraw the tube, direct the tube tip to the left side of the throat, ensure the head is relaxed and the calf is comfortable, and repass the tube (do not force).
-Entering the airway requires force – despite what some people say, feeling a ‘pop’ is not a good indication of appropriate tube placemnent as a) this could be confused with airway entry or b) you are damaging delicate tissue surrounding the airway.
+- If you feel resistance when passing the tube, withdraw the tube, direct the tube tip to the left side of the throat, ensure the calf is comfortable, and repass the tube (do not force).
+Entering the airway requires force – despite what some people say, feeling a ‘pop’ is not a good indication of appropriate tube placement as a) this could be confused with airway entry or b) you are damaging delicate tissue surrounding the airway.